While working in San Francisco, I designed the next generation of mobile lenses for Photojojo, an online store for camera phone accessories.

 In my research of navigation technology, I realized that indoor navigation devices were lacking for the visually impaired community.
 Most navigation technology revolved around the user of GPS systems, which doesn't work for indoor navigation.

 Other devices relayed no contextual information which is important for independent navigation.

 Here is a visualization of how the system worked and the feedback loop it generates for the user.

-I consulted with CNIB (Canadian National Institute for the Blind) to educate myself in the challenges of living with a visual impairment and navigating unfamiliar spaces with their primary tool: the White Cane.
+I consulted with CNIB to educate myself in the challenges of living with a visual impairment and navigating unfamiliar spaces with their primary tool, the White Cane.

-A range of handle prototypes were developed from wood to high density foam to 3D printed prototypes.
+The handle form was developed using a range of handle prototypes from wood to high density foam to 3D printed prototypes surfaced in Solidworks.

 It was important that the handle was comfortable and easy to orient in the hand.
 The handles were tested for feedback and refinement.

 The product was developed with consideration for manufacturing and could be engineered into a real working product.

 This product line was meant to challenge the norms of Teknion storage design by fusing traditional laminate construction with sheet metal.
 This series complements the Zones collection, which Pearson Lloyd has developed a year prior.
 This collection won a Silver award at Neocon 2017.